Gen Z leads drive to reverse Brexit

 A total of 34 per cent are opposed to a second referendum.

-For the first time since Redfield and Wilton began conducting such polls in 2021, voters think another referendum is likely in the next 10 years.
+For the first time since Redfield & Wilton began conducting such polls in 2021, voters think another referendum is likely in the next 10 years.

 A total of 34 per cent said they expect a second referendum within a decade; 31 per cent disagreed.